TechRancher/TechRancher/README.md

 ### In My Spare Time

-I am getting into writing scripts for Thinkorswim:registered: By: TD-Ameritrade platform.
+I am getting into writing scripts for Thinkorswim:registered: platform By: TD-Ameritrade.
 I have been studing on DayTrading for sometime and have written some scripts to help detect trends and buy/sell indicators for the Bollinger Band indicator.

 - - -